YAML Builder

 • Visit Date: Converts Event Dates & Item types into the standard Veeva format.

-Migration Vault identifies the structure of all study Forms in your CDMS Study Design.
+EDC Migrator identifies the structure of all study Forms in your EDC Study Design.
 This includes Items, Item Groups, Events, Event Groups, and Log Events, and forms containing lab data.

 Item Groups: Repeating & Non-Repeating